google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 <div class="clearfix"></div>

-Note: Chrome 67 and earlier showed an add to home screen banner, the banner was removed in Chrome 68.
+Note: Chrome 67 and earlier showed an "Add to home screen" banner.
+It was removed in Chrome 68.

 ### Listen for `beforeinstallprompt`